tyler274/rummage/docs/save_load_system/overview.md

 ```

 The load system will:
-1. Read the save file
+1. Use `bevy_persistent` to load the saved game state
 2. Deserialize the game state data
 3. Recreate all necessary entities and resources
-4. Restore the game to the saved state
+4. Restore the game state, zone contents, and commander data
+5. Restore all entity relationships and card positions

 ### Automatic Saving